DarwinsOmondi/MediLink/README.md

-# MediLink - Telehealth App 🌍💙
+# MediLink - Telehealth App(still in development phase) 🌍💙

 MediLink is a **telehealth** application that connects users with **volunteer doctors** and **mental health professionals** for free consultations.
 It also provides self-care resources and emergency guidance, ensuring accessible healthcare for all.